Answered By: Cindy Schmidt Last Updated: Aug 17, 2018 Views: 75

 Yes, and your Excel table can, of course, be used to create a table in Word.
 Just follow the steps shown below to create an Excel table from RefWroks data.
-At the time of updating this FAQ (12/2016), this process is working in Chrome but not working in Firefox.
 If you find that the process doesn't work in one browser, try another.

 Begin by saving your RefWorks data into a tab delimited file:

 2. Display the references you wish to export.
 Either select specific references for inclusion or leave all unselected.